dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber Security Course/Cyber Security Course.md

 [[Notes]]

 "What are our risks?" - common question asked of a (to a?)
-Security Consultant, Engineer.
+Security Consultant/Engineer.